 POSTED: 18 Dec, 2025

 Undergraduate engineering students from the University of Technology Sydney (UTS) have spent the semester engaging hands‑on with one of the Australian Cobotics Centre’s most innovative research tools: the kinematic puppet developed by PhD researcher James Dwyer.
-Guided by UTS Chief Investigator A/Prof Marc Carmichael, the student cohort has been closely following James’s published work to accurately recreate the puppet and explore its potential for real‑world industrial applications.
+Guided by UTS Chief Investigator A/Prof Marc Carmichael, the student cohort has been closely following James Dwyer’s published work to accurately recreate the puppet and explore its potential for real‑world industrial applications.

 James’s Human–Robotic Interaction Prototyping Toolkit provides an accessible, low‑cost platform for designing and testing robot behaviours in a safe, intuitive way before transitioning concepts to actual robotic systems.
 You can learn more about the project here: